wbvguo/BSReadSim/docs/getting-started/quickstart.md

 - `run wgbs` simulates Whole Genome Bisulfite Sequencing reads.
 - `-r` specifies the reference genome in FASTA format.
 - `-o` specifies the output directory for the simulated dataset.
-- `-n` specifies the number of source DNA fragments to sample.
+- `-n` specifies the total number of read records to emit; paired-end runs divide that even count into complete R1/R2 pairs.
 - `-s` fixes the master seed for fragment selection and read realization.

 All unspecified fragment, read, sequencing, and output options use the WGBS defaults.